Posted by Robert Half on 07 March 2016

 Some employers will view pregnancy – or even a woman who is newly married and planning to start a family – as a no-go.
 Maternity laws differ across Asia; in Singapore for example, mothers are eligible for maternity leave if they have been working for at least 3 months.
 While some governments do bear part of the cost of remunerating new mothers during the period of maternity leave, employers don’t want to have to cover for someone who will be absent for 12-16 weeks in their first year of work – or at all, for that matter.

 Paternity leave has been widely mentioned as a possible remedy to this issue, though once again, it simply ropes men into the problem rather than solving the problem itself.
-However, it’s a start, and the sooner that both sexes can be on equal grounds, the easier it will be to work towards equity for both genders.
+However, it’s a start, and the sooner that both sexes can be on equal grounds, the easier it will be to work towards gender equity for both genders.

 Don't allow dress to make stress